wchosiad/DHT11_Python/README.md

     scale = `<DHTXX.FAHRENHEIT or DHTXX.CELCIUS>` (optional, default=FAHRENHEIT)

 2. Call `read()` method, which will return `DHTXXResult` object with actual values and error code.

 3. Interpret the DHTXXResult.
-The DHTXXResult has a few properties:
+The DHTXXResult has a method and a few properties:
-    is_valid(): Returns True or False to indicate if the request was successful.
+    is_valid(): Method that returns True or False to indicate if the request was successful.
     error_code: An integer code representing the error.
     error_msg: A description of the error.
     temperature: The returned temperature, or None if an error occurred.